VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  ### 1.1.4 Test scope

  * Tests in scope: The scope of this project is limited to the testing of the features in the succeeding sections of this document.
 Functional testing  are in scope and needed to be tested.
+Only web applications will be tested.
  * Tests out of scope: Non-functional testing like performance, security testing is beyond scope of this project.
 No QA support for mobile application developed.
-Only web applications will be tested.
+Automation testing is beyond scope.

  ### 1.1.5 Risks detected

- * Project risks:

- * Product risks:
+ * Project risks: the development team wont’t have the necessary training for these tasks, the database won’t support such a high volume of dates, short deadline, not-compliance with the rules regulated in the banking field, sick personnel, too little team members, too little team members, misunderstanding of the requirements.
+ * Product risks: Security risk-data leak, low performance of the Guru99 bank application, not having customer’s requests, appplication will crash.
  ### 1.1.6 Evaluating entry criteria
+ The entry criteria defined in the Test Planning phase have been achieved and the test process can copntinue.

  ## 1.2 Test Monitorig an Control